Skip to main content

 The keyboard comes in two switch varieties, red and brown.
 It offers a red backlight.
 The keycaps are replaceable, but the switches are not.
 Keychron makes plenty of keyboards that allow you to swap the switches as well.
 It is well-built for a budget keyboard, and neither version is overly loud, something people tend to comment on with these keyboards.
 It has many of the features a more expensive keyboard would.

-I’m clearly not a keyboard aficionado, despite my keyboard purchases.
-I have generally bought budget mechanical keyboards, there are too many color switches I don’t have an opinion on…I don’t know the lingo.
-The feature that interested me particularly is something called QMK/VIA.
+I have historically bought budget mechanical keyboards, there are too many color switches, and more types coming every day.
+The feature that interests me particularly is something called QMK/VIA.
 The feature allows reprogramming the mapping of the keyboard.
 Never use your Scroll Lock key?
 Turn it into a Mute button for Zoom.
 Build macros into the keyboard instead of software.
 Certainly an interesting thing to play with.
-With a few custom keycaps…you can repurpose keys you barely use.
+Add a few custom keycaps to remember what the key is…you can repurpose keys you barely use.

 If you are interested in quieter typing, see my guide to building a silent keyboard on a budget.